 - Gillespie Hall, home to the Putnam Gallery, Spencer Student Center, and the Christopher R. Horgan Art Studio with dedicated space for advanced art portfolio students, high-tech computer lab for digital photography and filmmaking.

 - Whitney Gymnasium and fitness center with seasonal turf field

-- The Outdoor Center with ski building shop
+- The Outing Club with ski building shop

 - The Perkin Observatory